kexec_load, kexec_file_load — load a new kernel for later execution

 argument is a bit mask which modifies the behavior of the

 call.
-The following values can be specified in flags
+The following values can be specified in flags:

-Unload the currently loaded kernel.
+KEXEC_FILE_UNLOADUnload the currently loaded kernel.

-Load the new kernel in the memory region reserved
+KEXEC_FILE_ON_CRASHLoad the new kernel in the memory region reserved

 for the crash kernel (as for KEXEC_ON_CRASH).
+This

 kernel is booted if the currently running kernel